abdulfatir/abdulfatir.github.io/_pages/about.md

 **Previously**: I was a research intern at Amazon AWS AI Labs where I worked with Bernie Wang, Tim Januschowski, and Alex Smola.
 I received my bachelor's degree in Civil Engineering from IIT Roorkee.
 During my undergrad years, I participated in Google Summer of Code in 2016 and 2017.

-**I am on the 2022 job market** looking for industry research scientist positions.
-Please feel free to contact me if you're interested.

 **Contact**: abdulfatir [at] u.nus.edu